eros71-dev/JPong/README.md

 # JPong
+##Disclaimer: some of the text might be in Spanish.

 The Pong Java series by GamesWithGabe was used for reference.
 Some of the code was written from scratch by me or adapted from other sources like Stack Overflow.